grummerd/naver-LINE-dynamic-share-button/README.md

 </span>
 ```

+These are the issues with using Naver LINE's stock javascript module

 * <script> blocks don't belong in the <body>
 * "lang" is hardcoded
 * can't specify an element (selector) to attach the share button to